 About Sandra Butler

 Her first book, Conspiracy of Silence, The Trauma of Incest, was published by Volcano Press in 1978.
 The second, Cancer in Two Voices, coauthored with her partner Barbara Rosenblum and published by Spinsters, Inc. in 1991, was the winner of the Lambda Lesbian Literary Award.
-The third, It Never Ends: Mothering Middle-Aged Daughters, was co-authored with Nan Fink Gefen.
+Her third, It Never Ends: Mothering Middle-Aged Daughters, was co-authored with Nan Fink Gefen.
+Her fourth, The Kitchen is Closed: And Other Benefits of Being Old, is a collection of personal essays about life in the slow lane.
+Butler writes, channeling her inner Erma Bombeck, about the limitations aging imposes and the freedoms it allows.

 Butler served on the founding editorial board of Persimmon TreeAn Online Magazine of the Arts by Women Over Sixty creating a much needed resource for older women writers.